 Being a professional developer is more than just coding, it means more concern about delivering a usable product in a limited timeframe.

-Our developer’s team was among awardees of the international Clean & Health Tech Hackathon that took place on 22-24 April 2015 in Minsk (Belarus).
+Our developer’s team was among awardees of the international Clean & Health Tech Hackathon.
 The team has built the MVP of the Telegram Bot for weight control (iFoodyBot).
 Microsoft supported their project and granted the team with $23,000 in the form of Microsoft BizPark services.

 Telegram is a cloud-based messaging service “with a focus on speed and security”.
 Telegram Bots (chatbots) are applications that run inside Telegram to provide simple and factual information, such as weather forecast for the coming weekend, current traffic conditions, definition for a new word etc. on-demand.
 The purpose of a chatbot is to emulate a human while serving human informational needs.